hsuanchih/Scribbles/Swift/Protocol-Existential-Container.md

 drawables.forEach { $0.draw() }
 ```
 The code above brings about 2 interesting questions:
-1. The `drawables` array can store elements of different sizes (ie, instances `Point` & `Line`) - very atypical for collections that support random access.
+1. It appears that the `drawables` array is storing elements of different sizes (ie, instances `Point` & `Line`) - very atypical for collections that support random access.
 How does it manage constant-time memory access with variable memory offsets?
 2. `Point` & `Line` each implements its own `draw()` method, so how does the correct `draw()` method get called?

 We're going to dissolve these mysteries.